AmosNimos/Xstaller/README.md

 - Pingus
 > Pingus is an open-source video game programmed by German developer Ingo Ruhnke.
 It is a clone of Lemmings with penguins instead of lemmings.

+- Teeworlds
+> Teeworlds is a free online multiplayer game, available for all major operating systems.
+Battle with up to 16 players in a variety of game modes, including Team Deathmatch and Capture The Flag.
+You can even design your own maps!
 ---